Legal

 Hosting

-The servers automatically collect and store information in so-called server log files, which your browser automatically transmits when you visit the website.
+The website is hosted on cloud infrastructure provided by our hosting provider.
+The servers automatically collect and store information in server log files, which your browser automatically transmits when you visit the website.
 The stored information is:

 • Information about the browser type and the version used